fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.14.0 =
+Adds a setting "Singles Contact Form" at Vehicles → Options to embed a lead form on vehicle single pages.
+Supports Contact Form 7, Gravity Forms, and WP Forms.
+Adds better support for the Classic Editor.
+Adds more boat fields for condition, draft, number of engines, engine make, engine model, and horsepower.
+Adds template tags for boats including invp_is_boat(), invp_get_the_condition_boat(), invp_get_the_draft(), invp_get_the_engine_count(), invp_get_the_engine_make(), invp_get_the_engine_model(), and invp_get_the_horsepower().
+Stops showing an admin notice on this plugin's settings page.
+Adds the information to the Site Health page under the Tools menu instead.
+Makes more strings translateable, including default boat styles and hull materials.
+Stops removing the odometer field from the vehicle attribute table for boats.
+Changes the fields for boats in the attribute table shortcode, and therefore the default archive and single templates.

 = 14.13.0 =
 Updates WP All Import integration to detect comma-delimited options.
 Previously, only pipe-delimited options were split into the meta field during imports.
 Fixes a bug in the "hours today" sentence.
 Stops using the PHP function jddayofweek().